 Small cell prostate cancer of the prostate gland is a typical type of neuroendocrine cancer.
 This cancer initiates in the small round cells of the prostate.
 It causes malfunctioning of both prostate gland functioning as well as a neurological functioning impairment to some extent.

 Prostate cancer treatment

-- Radiotherapy: Radiotherapy as a prostate cancer treatment is used to destroy cancer cells with high beam X-rays.
-It may also be used at areas where cancer has spread such as the lymph nodes.
+- Radiotherapy: Radiotherapy as a treatment is used to destroy cancer cells with high beam X-rays.
+It may also be used in areas where cancer has spread such as the lymph nodes.
 Just like chemotherapy, radiotherapy or radiation therapy has its own side effects and our doctors will guide you about the risk involved in radiation therapy.

-- Cryotherapy: This is used in some selective centres for prostate cancer treatment.
+- Cryotherapy: This is used in some selective centers for cancer treatment.
 Extreme cold temperature is used to freeze cancer and destroy the cells with ablation.
 Localized or complete cryotherapy may be used in some cases.

 - Hormone therapy: Is used to treat prostate cancer ad adjunct and the goal is to block the testosterone which is one of the factors for the growth of cancer cells.
 Testosterone is developed in the testicles.